 Description:

-This event is used by the Controller to report the I&Q samples from the Supplemental of a received LL_SUPPLEMENTAL_RSP PDU (see [Vol. 6], Part B Section XX).
+This event is used by the Controller to report the I&Q samples from the Supplemental of a received LL_SUPPLEMENTAL_RSP PDU (see [Vol 6] Part B Section 2.4.2.X+1).

 The Connection_Handle parameter identifies the connection that corresponds to the reported information.

-The receiver PHY, the index of the data channel, the RSSI value (if available), the type of Supplemental, the length of each sample slot in the Supplemental, and the I&Q samples of the Supplemental of the received LL_SUPPLEMENTAL_RSP are reported in the corresponding parameters.
+The receiver PHY, the index of the data channel, the RSSI value (if available), the type of Supplemental, and the I&Q samples of the Supplemental of the received LL_SUPPLEMENTAL_RSP are reported in the corresponding parameters.
+The Slot_Durations parameter specifies the sampling rate used by the Controller.

 The Supplemental format is defined in [Vol 6] Part B, Section 2.X.1.